 Trending workout regimes in an increasingly active country

-Yoga is booming in first tier cities
+Yoga is booming in first-tier cities

 CrossFit: Chinese millennials embrace a lifestyle change

-Most Chinese millennials agree that a traditional exercise routine makes their muscles stiff at some point whereas the CrossFit routine helps them maintain a high level of agility and athletic ability.
+Another 27-year-old corporate employee based in Beijing also mentioned that the enjoyment of diversity CrossFit has mixed with his traditional working out routine.
+Most Chinese millennials agree that a traditional exercise routine makes their muscles stiff at some point, whereas CrossFit helps them maintain a high level of agility and athletic ability.

-The most popular sports in China
+Most popular sports in China

 The growing scope of football and basketball in China